Web search

 Auto-detection

-Section titled “Auto-detection”Native Codex web search
+Section titled “Auto-detection”Native OpenAI web search

 Section titled “Native Codex web search”Codex-capable models can optionally use the provider-native Responses web_search tool instead of OpenClaw’s managed web_search function.